Japan

 Some tough heavily gravelled forest tracks meant that 'pushing' the bikes was sometimes necessary!!

-Where we had booked traditional Japanese accommodation and were staying within walking distance of a Onsen.
+We had booked traditional Japanese accommodation and were staying within walking distance of a Onsen.

 Above - Our first traditional Japanese Guesthouse.
 We also visited the local Onsen where there was separate male and female saunas, baths and showers, a great experience.